slatedocs/slate/source/includes/_api.md

 ```
 ### transact(tx[, onSent, onSuccess, onFailed])

-<aside class="warning">While it is possible to use `augur.transact` directly, it is generally easier and less error-prone to use one of the named API functions documented in the following sections.
+<aside class="warning">While it is possible to use <code>augur.transact</code> directly, it is generally easier and less error-prone to use one of the named API functions documented in the following sections.
 Readers who want to use the Transaction API and aren't terribly curious about the augur.js/ethrpc plumbing under the hood should jump to the next section!</aside>

 `augur.transact` carries out the following "send-call-confirm" sequence: